shenmusmart/SFC/ReadMe.md

 2. **Skewness extraction**: describe the asymmetry in the amplitude distribution between high-frequency oscillations (HFOs) / high-frequency activity (HFA) and background activity

-3. **Construnction of connectivity matrix** : capture the channel-wise asymmetry across time based on Spearman rank correlation
+3. **Construnction of connectivity matrix** : capture the channel-wise asymmetry correlation across time based on Spearman rank correlation

 4. **Quantification of connectivity strength**: use the absolute sum of edge weights from the connectivity matrix between one channel and the other channels for epileptic tissue localization

+The manuscript entitled "Epileptic Tissue Localization through Skew-Based Functional Connectivity in High-Frequency Band" is currently under review in Frontiers in Neuroinformatics.